Horoscope matching for marriage – Science or Superstition?

 Vedic astrology recognises the fact that when the woman is happy, marriages are long-lasting and successful!.
 The farther the Nakshatra of the bridegroom from that of the bride, the better the Stree-Deergha compatibility.

 The logic behind this method of horoscope matching is that the first 9 Nakshatras are indicators of self and blood relations.
-Hence, a larger difference in Nakshatra positions denotes happiness for the woman as she moves away from her birth family to become the part of her husband’s family.
+Hence, a larger difference in Nakshatra positions denotes happiness for the woman as she moves away from her birth family to become a part of her husband’s family.

 Stree-Dirgha for Couple A